noahJonah/friendship-code-challenges/README.md

 **Pull requests are welcome!**
 Fork the repo, make your magic, and open a PR.
 Let’s grow together.

 > Collaboration over competition.
-Every contribution teaches us something new.

 ---

 ## License

-This project is licensed under the **GNU General Public License** — because freedom matters, and so does shared knowledge.
+This project is licensed under the **GNU General Public License** because freedom matters and so does shared knowledge.

 ---